Vidadi Babanli

-Life
+Life and career

-Babanli was born in Shikhly village of Qazakh Rayon which is now renamed to Mughanly and is under administration of Agstafa Rayon.
+Babanli was born in Şıxlı village of Qazax Rayon which is now renamed to Muğanlı and is under administration of Agstafa Rayon.
 His father Yusif Babanli was a history teacher and school headmaster.
 After he completed school in the village, he went to Azerbaijan State University in Baku in 1944 and completed his degree in 1949.
-He then worked at a local school in Sabirabad but soon returned to Baku to work at Azerbaycan muellimi (Azerbaijani Teacher) magazine.
+He then worked at a local school in Sabirabad but soon returned to Baku to work at Azərbaycan müəllimi (Azerbaijani Teacher) magazine.

 Even though he entered doctoral studies department and went to study at Maxim Gorky Literature Institute in Moscow, he had to return to Azerbaijan soon due to his health problems.
-In Baku he worked at Adabiyyat Qazeti (Literature Newspaper) as literature expert and then became its branch manager from 1954 – 1960.
+In Baku he worked at Ədəbiyyat Qəzeti (Literature Newspaper) as literature expert and then became its branch manager from 1954 – 1960.
 From 1961 – 1968, he worked as the branch manager at Azerbaycan magazine.
 From 1974 – 1976, he was the editor-in-chief of Azerbaijanfilm's dubbing department.
 From 1978 – 1981, he was the vice-editor of Yazıçı publishing house.
 Vidadi Babanli's first poem was "Anam sən oldun" (You turned out to be my mother) published in 1947.
-Some of his first poems were published under his pseudonym Vidadi Shikhli.
-In 1949, the poem "Donush" (Turn) was published at Ingilab ve Medeniyyet (Revolution and Culture) magazine.
-In 1951, the poem "Tebrizde bir gece" (One night in Tabriz) was published in "Literary miscellany".
+Some of his first poems were published under his pseudonym Vidadi Şıxlı.
+In 1949, the poem "Donuş" (Turn) was published at İngilab və Medeniyyet (Revolution and Culture) magazine.
+In 1951, the poem "Təbrizdə bir gecə" (One night in Tabriz) was published in "Literary miscellany".
 In 1954, he continued his career with longer novels such as "Gəlin" (Bride).